sumdudus/OsuStats/README.md

 ## Notes
 Currently, if you wish to change your settings you have to manually edit them in the [.config file](osuStats/OsuStats.config).
-The script only works on linux so far due to MacOS encountering issues with the ossapi library and Windows not being always being able to read ANSI color codes.
+The script only works on linux so far due to MacOS encountering issues with the ossapi library and Windows not being able to read ANSI color codes (as far as i know).

 ## Future Plans:
 - [ ] Complete setup script: